This information will help you care for your skin before and after your fractionated carbon dioxide (CO2) laser

 Medications after CO2 Laser Treatment

 If you have pain or discomfort, taking acetaminophen (Tylenol®) or NSAIDs (such as Motrin® or Advil®) may help.
 Ask your healthcare provider how much acetaminophen or NSAIDs you should take.

 Don’t take acetaminophen if you have liver problems.
 Don’t take NSAIDs if you have kidney problems.
-If you’re having pain but have a history of liver problems or kidney problems, call your doctor’s office.Back to top
+If you’re having pain but have a history of liver problems or kidney problems, call your healthcare provider’s office.Back to top

 Call Your Healthcare Provider if You Have: